cseptesting/floatcsep/docs/reference/api_reference.rst

 Evaluations
 -----------

-.. :currentmodule:: fecsep.evaluation
+.. :currentmodule:: floatcsep.evaluation

-.. automodule:: fecsep.evaluation
+.. automodule:: floatcsep.evaluation

 A test is defined using the :class:`Evaluation` class.